 A. The SLRP pays up to $65,000 over a three-year period.
 Three annual payments are made in equal portions directly to your lender, and the first payment occurs at the completion of your first year of service.
 Payments are taxable.

 Q. Can I apply to the Direct Appointment Program (DAP) without my bar results?

 A. Yes.
-You may apply to the DAP in your 3L year.
+You may apply to the DAP in your 3L year (i.e., once two-thirds of the credits required for your ABA-approved law degree are complete).
 If selected, you will not enter active duty until you are medically cleared, pass the bar and receive your license and certificate of good standing.